Morsmalleo/AhMyth/README.md

 - [Setup | OS X](https://github.com/Morsmalleo/AhMyth/wiki/Setup-%7C-OS-X) (Not written yet)
 - [Setup | Windows](https://github.com/Morsmalleo/AhMyth/wiki/Setup-%7C-Windows) (Not written yet)

+# Join the AhMyth Development Team
-If you wish to help with the development of AhMyth, then Join the development and upgrading of AhMyth at [AhMyth RAT Development](https://www.facebook.com/groups/396412025258492/?notif_id=1633235475450513&notif_t=group_milestone&ref=notif)
+If you wish to help with the development of AhMyth, then you'll need to do have experience in the following languages

+- Pure JavaScript (NodeJS)
+- Android XML
+- HTML
+- CSS
+- Ruby

+If you have experience with these languages then all you need to do is

+- Join the development and upgrading of AhMyth at [AhMyth RAT Development](https://www.facebook.com/groups/396412025258492/?notif_id=1633235475450513&notif_t=group_milestone&ref=notif)
+- Create a fork of this repository
+- Get to work on AhMyth using the TODO lists contained in the [TODO.md](https://GitHub.com/Morsmalleo/AhMyth/tree/master/TODO.md)
+- Create a pull request of your updates so they can be merged with this repository
+- Enjoy your name being mentioned in the *Maintained By* Section above